garden-io/garden/docs/examples/simple-project.md

         - name: local-kubernetes
 ```

 Above, we've specified the name of our project and configured it to use the local-kubernetes plugin for local development.
+Note, that this file must be located in the project root directory.

 ## Module configuration